pip-services/pip-services-docs/content/en/python/components/auth/credential_params.md

 #### from_config
 Retrieves a single CredentialParams from configuration parameters from "credential" section.
-If "credentials" section is present instead, then is returns only the first credential element.
+If "credentials" section is present instead, then it returns only the first credential element.

 > `static` from_config(config: [ConfigParams](../../../commons/config/config_params)): [CredentialParams]()